 I was praying because if I didn’t have to worry about my mum’s circumstances, I’d be free to tell her about my sexuality.
 The only reason I can’t now is because once she knows I expect that she’ll never want to hear from me again, even if I was in a position to help her.
 She’s just that angry, that stubborn, that proud.
 Like me.

 You might say, well, then it’s not your problem.
 If she turns her back on you, then it’s her own doing and none of yours.
 Except it doesn’t really work that way.
 She’s my mother.
 I will always love her, no matter her flaws, no matter our fractured and violent history.
 I have to do right by her even if she isn’t doing so by me.
 So I’m back to closing my mouth, and keeping the words I desperately need to say inside.
 Eventually, sometime over the next six weeks, I expect the money I am owed for the various works and writings I have done will trickle in, and I will be in a slightly better position, a position to help her.
 I will do that, as I am able, and then say my piece.
 If everything goes to plan, that tie will be cut, that weight lost, and I will finally be at ease.

-To give you an indication of the age range here, my uncle is 60, his hair silver to my great-uncle’s snow white.
+To give you an indication of the age range here, my uncle is in his late 50s, his hair silver to my great-uncle’s snow white.
 Despite that, he huffed his way up four flights of stairs, carrying boxes of food for the elderly couple.
 That sense of family, of being there for each other no matter what, nearly broke me tonight.
 As I was leaving, my great-uncle seized my hand and said, ‘Here, you come anytime.
 Here.
 Home.
 Always home, always welcome.
 OK?’